OF A MASTER

 • Information for passengers regarding emergency procedures will also vary somewhat depending on operations.

-Paragraph 6 of Part 11 - Emergency Procedures refers to the obligations of Masters of Sea-going Vessels.
+Emergency Procedures refers to the obligations of Masters of Sea-going Vessels.
 The procedures outlined may need to be modified to suit the day vessel carrying large numbers of non English speaking tourists on seats instead of in cabins.
 When preparing your daily safety induction be aware of State or Territory requirements and always remember your overall safety obligations as Master.

 • How and when to conduct drills to suit the commercial enterprise while satisfying your statutory obligations can also become something of a dilemma.
 Drills must be meaningful to be effective and this means your crew must be enthusiastic.
 Pick a suitable time when they are not all tired at the end of a long day and make the drills short and relevant.
 Developing a spirit of teamwork and a general ‘safety ethic’ will make the practical aspect of the drill more rewarding for all.